loathers/keeping-tabs/README.md

 `mall:>1000,<10000`: Mall any item worth more than 1000 and less than 10000.

+## Aliasing

+Sometimes the names for tabs can get long, and make the right click menu hard to use.
+In this case, you can provide aliases for your tab actions in your Quest Log notes section.
+They should be provided in the following format:

+`keeping-tabs: alias=tabtitle`

+Where `alias` should be a title consisting of only alphanumeric characters, spaces, or `-`, and `tabtitle` should be a valid tab name from the previous section (See "Naming Tabs")

 ## Running

 After adding your items to the favorite tabs in the game, just run hte command `keeping-tabs` on the command line.
 By default, it will run the command groups in the order `use mall autosell display kmail`